Belterius/SoloTournamentCreator/README.md

 It is by default parametered in Client mode.

 To use in Admin mode :
 A League of Legends Developer API Key is required to use the program (https://developer.riotgames.com/docs/getting-started)
 A Database (MySQL Server v >= 5.1) is required.
+Configure it using the Migration Files.
 Create at least 2 account on your database, one with write/read access, the other with only read access.
 In the parameters, if you connect using a write/read access account, you'll unlock the Admin commands.
 If you don't, you'll only have the client options